orlp/polymur-hash/README.md

 certain worst-case problems when inserting into a second hash table while iterating over another.

+### License

+PolymurHash is available under the zlib license, included in `polymur-hash.h`.

 ## How it works and why it's fast